Deguydion/RNAseq_ButterflyBrain_Dionetal./Misc R/README.md

 \
 This extracts sequences of genes of interest from the assembly and write them to a new file.
 \
-Inputs the assembly containing all genes of the transcriptome, or can input genome, inputs a list of gene names of interest, and output the sequences of the gene of interest extracted from the assembly.
+Inputs the assembly containing all genes of the transcriptome or can input genome, inputs a list of gene names of interest, and outputs the sequences of the gene of interest extracted from the assembly.
 \
 Gene names in assembly and in the list of gene of interest must correspond.
 \